WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Experiments

-We evaluate the Q-functions of OurDDPG and TD3 in Ant environment over 10 random seeds.
-Every 5,000 time steps we get the average action-value of current agent and the true value estimated by the Monte Carlo method.
-We take 50 trajectories, and each trajectory contains 1,000 transitions to approximate true action-value.
-All the experiments are carried out on ten random seeds.
-So each data point is based on 500,000 values.
-We present the results in Fig. \ref{Estimatation issue}.
-The results shows that WD3 does achieve our purpose.
+The results show that WD3 does achieve our purpose.
 In the initial training stage of an agent, the estimation of the value function is stable and then rises gradually, which is close to the real value function.
 In the learning process of the OurDDPG, the action-value function is greatly overestimated, which makes the performance of the algorithm suffer.
-The TD3 algorithm overestimates the action-value in the initial stage as OurDDPG.
-With the progress of learning, the algorithm begins to underestimate action-value.
+The TD3 algorithm overestimates the action value in the initial stage as OurDDPG.
+With the progress of learning, the algorithm begins to underestimate action value.
 Note that the value function of TD3 appears a small magnitude of overestimation in some stages of action-value function learning.
 We argue that the overestimation bias in this curve is caused by the delay effect of neural networks.
 When an agent explores a new space, the neural network has been updated for a period, which makes the output of the Q-function network higher than that of the previous network.
-For $(s, a)$ pair not explored by the agent, the neural network will have the problem of overestimation, which is caused by the poor generalization ability of the neural network.
-Specifically, neural networks generalize learned high action-value to unseen one.
-The value of unseen state-action pairs is usually less than explored one.
-Because the agent does not explore this space, the actions outputted by the policy network are not as good as explored space, thus the action-value network cannot match the returns, then the outputs of the action-value function are overestimated.
+For the state-action pair that is not explored by the agent, the neural network will have the problem of overestimation, which is caused by the unexpected generalization ability of the neural network, i.e., neural networks generalize learned high action values to unseen ones.
+The value of unseen state-action pairs is usually less than the explored one.
+Because the agent does not explore this space, the actions outputted by the policy network are not as good as explored space, thus the action-value network cannot match the returns, and the outputs of the action-value function are overestimated.
 Once the agent learns for a while in this space of this state, the underestimation problem will occur again, which is consistent with our theoretical analysis.
 The Q-function learning process of the WD3 algorithm is more stable than DDPG and TD3, without underestimation or huge overestimation.
-WD3 has a good property for value function learning, which is reflected by the performance curves.
+WD3 has a preferable property for value function, which leads to better performance.